 - 3.2.3.
 Patient consent for receiving the service and for the pharmacy sharing information with the patient's GP practice, NHS England and the NHS Business Services Authority (NHS BSA) will be obtained by NHS 111 or the IUC CAS before a referral is made. - 3.2.4.
-If appropriate and with the patient's consent, the patient's NHS Summary Care Record (SCR) should be checked by the pharmacist to confirm the previous prescription history and whether a prescription for the requested medicine or appliance has recently been issued by the patient's general practice.
+With the patient's consent, the patient's NHS Summary Care Record (SCR) must be checked by the pharmacist unless there is a good reason not to.
+This reason should be recorded.
+Checking the SCR will help to confirm the previous prescription history and whether a prescription for the requested medicine or appliance has recently been issued by the patient's general practice.
+The pharmacist must also check the SCR for any additional information that may be relevant.
 Where the requested medicine or appliance has recently been issued by the patient's general practice, the prescription may still be available on the NHS Spine. - 3.2.5.
-The pharmacist can use the Electronic Prescription Service (EPS) tracker7 to see if a prescription for the patient is available to dispense.
+The pharmacist can use the Electronic Prescription Service (EPS) tracker to see if a prescription for the patient is available to dispense.
 If a prescription is available, then this should be used to fulfil the urgent supply need.
 In this scenario the pharmacy can claim for the Consultation and Administration fees set out in 9.3(a) but will not be eligible to claim for the Supply fee set out in 9.3(b) as the EPS prescription will be submitted for payment in the normal way. - 3.2.6.
 Where it is appropriate for an emergency supply to be made, and the medicine or appliance is in stock at the pharmacy, the pharmacist will arrange for the patient to come to the pharmacy for a face-to-face consultation.
-If the patient indicates that they cannot visit the pharmacy, the pharmacist should use their professional judgement as to whether or not it is appropriate for a representative to collect the medicine or appliance. - 3.2.7.
-Where it is appropriate for an emergency supply to be made, but the medicine or appliance is not in stock at the pharmacy, with the agreement of the patient, the pharmacist will identify another pharmacy (Pharmacy 2) that provides the service and which is convenient for the patient, from whichever of the methods described in 3.2.2 is being utilised by the pharmacy.
+If the patient indicates that they cannot visit the pharmacy, the pharmacist should use their professional judgement as to whether or not it is appropriate for a representative to collect the medicine or appliance.

+3.2.7.
+Where it is appropriate for an emergency supply to be made, but the medicine or appliance is not in stock at the pharmacy, with the agreement of the patient. the pharmacist will identify another pharmacy (Pharmacy 2) that provides the service and which is convenient for the patient, from whichever of the methods described in 3.2.2 is being utilised by the pharmacy.
 The pharmacist (Pharmacy 1) will contact the pharmacist at Pharmacy 2 to check whether they have the item in stock.
 If the pharmacist confirms they have, then the pharmacist (Pharmacy 1) will forward the electronic referral received from NHS 111 to the pharmacist at Pharmacy 2 via NHSmail or a locally accredited system, and the pharmacist at Pharmacy 2 should contact the patient and follow the process from 3.2.1.
 The pharmacist at Pharmacy 1 will also inform NHS 111 or IUC CAS of the onward referral.
 If the pharmacist at Pharmacy 2 advises that they do not have any stock then the pharmacist at Pharmacy 1 should contact the GP OOHs service to discuss a solution, and if necessary arrange for the patient to be contacted by an appropriate healthcare professional.

-3.3.
-Pharmacy consultation
+3.3 Pharmacy Consultation